 The Company obtains insurance coverage for catastrophic exposures as well as those risks required by law to be insured.
-In general, the Company's U.S. subsidiaries retain a significant portion of losses related to workers' compensation, property, comprehensive general, pharmacist and vehicle liability, while non-U.S. subsidiaries manage their exposures through insurance coverage with third-party carriers.
+In general, the Company's U.S. subsidiaries retain a significant portion of losses related to workers' compensation, property, comprehensive general, pharmacist, and vehicle liability and full-risk value-based arrangements, while non-U.S. subsidiaries manage their exposures through insurance coverage with third-party carriers.
+The U.S. Healthcare segment also maintains medical malpractice insurance including professional liability insurance.
 Management regularly reviews the probable outcome of claims and proceedings, the expenses expected to be incurred, the availability and limits of the insurance coverage and the established accruals for liabilities.
 Liabilities for losses are recorded based upon the Company's estimates for both claims incurred and claims incurred but not reported.
 The provisions are estimated in part by considering historical claims experience, demographic factors and other actuarial assumptions.